und0/twitter_me/README.md

 The mini-twitter project for Everything.Me, by Amit Davidi.

 The project has been written in Python 2.7.

-It runs a Mongo-DB to store data, with a single collection - 'users' for storing users' data.
+Data is stored using the MongoDB technology.

 API